Step 4

 • More than 14 days notice of leaving – your RAD must be refunded to you on the day you leave.

-• Notice within 14 days of leaving – your RAD must be refunded within 14 days of you giving notice.
+• Notice within 14 days notice of leaving – your RAD must be refunded within 14 days of you giving notice.

 • No notice of leaving – your RAD must be refunded within 14 days of your leaving.